Since 1993 I have inspected homes full time. I never kept a count of exactly how many Seller Disclosure Forms I have seen.

 The most common problems in homes center around water damage.
 Water damage from water infiltration into the basement or water infiltration through the roof and exterior finishes are by far the most common problems with homes and the most frequent cause for complaints against home inspectors.
 I can tell you exactly how many times to date I have seen a sellers disclosure indicating problems with water infiltration into the basement, water infiltration through the roof and exterior finishes.
 That answer would be NEVER.

 NEVER is a very strong word.
-Perhaps I should have written NOT YET, however, after about 20 years of dealing with real estate inspections I think it is fair for me to draw the logical conclusion – if it has not happened yet it is not likely to happen when you are buying a new home for you and your family to live in.
+Perhaps I should have written NOT YET, however, after over 25 years of dealing with real estate inspections I think it is fair for me to draw the logical conclusion – if it has not happened yet it is not likely to happen when you are buying a new home for you and your family to live in.

 Many times I have had home buyer clients who just fall in love with the home sellers.
 To the home buyers the home sellers are just the nicest people in the world.
 Many of these same home buyers believe the seller when they tell the buyer the home inspector is being cautious and that they never had water or other problems.
 It is very unfortunate how often I get calls from home buyers after they are in the home who are shocked as could be that problems were found which the home seller discounted.